frans-johansson/pylettize/README.md

 - A hosted, installable package on PyPI (yes, you'll be able to `pip install` it!)
 - More default palettes!

+Note that there is no clear roadmap for these features, and there is no guarantee they will in fact ever be implemented (🤷)

 ## Contribution guidelines
 To get started, make sure you have the following requirements satisfied on your machine:

 - `pip v22.2.2`
-- `pipenv v2022.10.12`
+- `poetry v.1.4.1`
-- Any `python3` version, but 3.8 is recommended
+- Any `python3` version, but at least 3.8 is recommended

-Set up a local virtual environment by running `pipenv install --dev` in the project root directory (where the Pipfile is).
-You can then activate this environment by running `pipenv shell` in the same directory.
+Set up a local virtual environment by running `poetry shell` then `poetry install` in the project root directory (where the pyproject.toml is).
+This should end up putting you in a brand new virtual environment associated with the project, and install all of its dependencies.
 To check if this step worked, try running `which python` and verify that you get a path to some sort of "virtualenv" as output.

 Optionally, but highly recommended to avoid headaches when submitting PRs, is to set up pre-commit hooks with `pre-commit install` in the project root (where the .pre-commit-config.yaml file is).
 This should ensure that your PR at least has style compliant code ✨.
 If you'd like to be told your code is bad before commiting, feel free to set up linting in your editor of choice.
 We use `flake8` with a bunch of plugins (including `mypy` and `isort`) to run the style checks, so ideally you'd want to use `flake8` locally for linting as well.
 In Visual Studio Code, adding the following to your settings file should suffice: